wu-geoff/spacestagram/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+The source code can be found in the `gh-pages` branch.

 For security reasons, the "key" field of the config.json is removed.
 If you want to run it locally, replace it with your own [NASA API key](https://api.nasa.gov/).

 ## Development server